shreeyasharma1804/notes/misc/Auth.md

 - Redirect URIs: The valid URIs which can be sent as redirect URIs in /auth request.
 The application should have endpoints listening on these URIs.
 - Confidential clients: The clients which require a client_secret to generate the access token from the authorization token
-- PKCE: PKCE is used to ensure that only the client_id which request the auth token can use it to generate the access token.
-If enabled, when redirecting to /auth, the client needs to send a code_verifier, which is a hash of a code_challege (random string).
+- PKCE: PKCE is used to ensure that only the client_id which requested the auth token can use it to generate the access token.
+If enabled, when redirecting to /auth, the client needs to send a code_verifier, which is a hash of a code_challenge (random string).
 The code_verifier is stored by keycloak as the unique string bound to the authorization toke.
-Later, when requesting the access token to keycloak, the client sends the code_challege
+Later, when requesting the access token to keycloak, the client sends the code_challenge

-### User registration
+### User login

 - User registration should be enabled in realm settings